jatin-savaliya/videosdk-docs/blog/2024-03-28-videosdk-session-analytics-dashbaord.md

 This section provides a two-sided view of your session's metrics.

-- **Left Side: Sender Participant Graph** This section displays graphs representing the metrics sent by the selected by the participant.
+- **Left Side: Sender Participant Graph** This section displays graphs representing the metrics sent by the sender participant.
 Here, you can see how the various factors impacted the data you transmitted.
 - **Right Side: Receiver Participant Graph** On the right side, you'll find a dropdown menu where you can select a specific participant.
 Choosing a receiver will display graphs showcasing the metrics **received by that participant**.
 This allows you to compare the sending experience (left side) with the receiving experience (right side) for different participants.

 ![VideoSDK Jitter Graph](https://cdn.videosdk.live/website-resources/docs-resources/video_jitter_graph.png)